Multilingualism: Definition

 The definition of multilingualism is a subject of debate in the same way as that of language fluency.
-This should not be confused with the term “bilingual”.
-These two phrases can often be used interchangeably, but to be bilingual indicates that two languages are learned, while multilingual suggests it is more than two.
-There are two sides to the linguistic debate has to how to define multilingualism, however.
-At one end of a sort of linguistic continuum, one may define multilingualism as complete competence in and mastery of more than one language.
-The speaker would presumably have complete knowledge and control over the languages and thus sound like a native speaker.
+At one end of the linguistic continuum, multilingualism may be defined as the mastery of more than one language.
+The speaker would have knowledge of and control over the languages equivalent to that of a native speaker.
 At the opposite end of the spectrum would be people who know enough phrases to get around as a tourist using the alternate language.
 Since 1992, Vivian Cook has argued that most multilingual speakers fall somewhere between minimal and maximal definitions.
 Cook calls these people multi-competent.

 In addition, there is no consistent definition of what constitutes a distinct language.
 For instance, scholars often disagree whether Scots is a language in its own right or merely a dialect of English.
 Furthermore, what is considered a language can change, often for purely political reasons.
-One example is the creation of Serbo-Croatian as a standard language on the basis of the Eastern Herzegovinian dialect to function as umbrella for numerous South Slavic dialects; after the breakup of Yugoslavia it was split into Serbian, Croatian, Bosnian and Montenegrin.
-Another example is that Ukrainian was dismissed as a Russian dialect by the Russian tsars to discourage national feelings.
+One example is the creation of Serbo-Croatian as a standard language on the basis of the Eastern Herzegovinian dialect to function as umbrella for numerous South Slavic dialects; after the breakup of Yugoslavia, it was split into Serbian, Croatian, Bosnian and Montenegrin.
+Another example is the historical dismissal of Ukrainian as a Russian dialect by the Russian tsars to discourage national feelings.

 Many small independent nations' schoolchildren are today compelled to learn multiple languages because of international interactions.
 For example, in Finland, all children are required to learn at least three languages: the two national languages (Finnish and Swedish) and one foreign language (usually English).
-Many Finnish schoolchildren also study further languages, such as German or Russian.
+Many Finnish schoolchildren also study further languages, such as German, French or Spanish.

 In some large nations with multiple languages, such as India, schoolchildren may routinely learn multiple languages based on where they reside in the country.

-In many countries, bilingualism occurs through international relations, which, with English being the global lingua franca, sometimes results in majority bilingualism even when the countries have just one domestic official language.
-This is occurring especially in Germanic regions such as Scandinavia, the Benelux and among Germanophones, but it is also expanding into some non-Germanic countries.
+In many countries, bilingualism occurs through international relations, which, with English being a global lingua franca, sometimes results in majority bilingualism even when the countries in question have just one domestic official language.
+This occurs especially in regions such as Scandinavia and the Benelux, as well as among Germanophones, but the phenomenon has also been expanding into some non-Germanic countries.